Skip to content

 Common causes.
 Records written by older systems that miscalculate the directory length; corrupted bytes 12–16 from in-flight data damage.

 How to recover.
-Not currently recoverable; the directory boundary can't be inferred without the base address.
+Not recoverable; the directory boundary can't be inferred without the base address.

 Python class: mrrc.BaseAddressInvalid.